metno/bris-fiab/README.md

 uv run bris_fiab checkpoint move-domain --grid 0.05 --area 14/-6/0/4 bris-checkpoint.ckpt ghana.ckpt
 ```

-You can skip the `--topography-file` option if you will not do orographic corrections of the data.

 This will create a new checkpoint, called `ghana.ckpt`.
 Orography information will be included in the checkpoint.

 In order to run inference with the newly created checkpoint, you need to copy and modify the [config.yaml](config.yaml) file.